This blog may contain affiliate links. Read our disclosure policy for more info.

 The tour focuses on Midtown, taking you to famous places like Times Square, the Empire State Building, and along Fifth Avenue.
 It also includes admission to the Edge, and you can always add additional stops if there’s somewhere nearby that piques your interest.

-The tour costs $90 USD per person, including speakers for the pedicabs so you can listen to some tunes while you ride around, as well as blankets and rain covers – although, hopefully you won’t need them!
+The tour costs $90 USD per person, including speakers for the pedicabs so you can listen to some tunes while you ride around, as well as blankets and rain covers if it happens to be raining in NYC while you’re here – although, hopefully, you won’t need them!

 15. Is visiting the Edge worth it?